SilverLabUCL/pyNeuroMatic/README.md

 Python implementation of [NeuroMatic](https://github.com/SilverLabUCL/NeuroMatic).
 This is currently a work in progress.

-pyNeuroMatic is a collection of Python tools for analyzing electrophysiological data.
+pyNeuroMatic is a collection of Python tools for acquiring, analysing and simulating electrophysiological data.

 Installation
 ------------